Where we work

-We are determined to bring back to the community a realisation of their aspirations and years of work to redress what we consider to be some of the greatest inequity, human rights abuses and childhood trauma arising due from colonisation and continued ineffective policy and practice.
-We are encouraged by the engagement and desire from both the Australian and Northern Territory Government to bring out this change.
+We are determined to bring back to the community a realisation of their aspirations and years of work to redress what we consider to be some of the greatest inequity, human rights abuses and childhood trauma arising from colonisation and continued ineffective policy and practice.
+We are encouraged by the engagement and desire from both the Australian and Northern Territory Government to bring about this change.

 Kakadu West Arnhem

 Children’s Ground’s first partnership was with the Mirarr people in the Northern Territory, through their organisation the Gundjeihmi Aboriginal Corporation (GAC) and the Kakadu West Arnhem Social Trust (KWAST).

 The Mirarr are the traditional custodians of an estate covering much of the north-east of Kakadu National Park, parts of Western Arnhem Land, and the lands comprising the Ranger Project Area, Jabiluka uranium lease and the town of Jabiru in the Northern Territory.

 The Children’s Ground program ceased in Kakadu West Arnhem on 30 June 2017.
 The core funding for the program had been provided by the local Mirarr traditional owners via the Kakadu West Arnhem Social Trust, also established by the Mirarr.
 Due to changed circumstances and priorities, the Mirarr were no longer in a position to fund and support the Children’s Ground program.
 Alternative local service providers are expected to continue key services and programs after 30 June 2017.